Gov. Cuomo offers free legal aid to pizza deliveryman facing deportation

 He said he showed his New York State identification card at the security gate and was allowed inside.

-But when he reached the delivery address, he said, he was confronted by another officer and asked to show another form of identification, which he did not have.
+But when he reached the delivery address, he said, he was confronted by another officer and was asked to show another form of identification, which he did not have.

-His family says he could be deported as early as next week.

-“They treated me like a criminal.
-I did not commit a crime,” Pablo Villavicencio said in Spanish.
+"They treated me like a criminal.
+I did not commit a crime,” Villavicencio said in Spanish to PIX11 News earlier this week.

+His family said he could be deported as early as Monday.

+"We ask ICE to release him and come back to us," his wife said.
+"He is the center of our family and our main support."

 The couple married five years ago and this year Villavicencio applied for his green card.